 Always be prepared

 There are lots of potential barriers to making progress in this game.
 Even if you spot a map tower or a shrine in the distance you want to reach, you might fail to get there.
 Maybe the weather turned incredibly hot, or you ran headlong into a huge enemy you couldn’t hope to defeat.
-Maybe — and this happened to me — you fight your way to a far-off tower only to find you don’t have enough stamina to climb it.
+Maybe — and this happened to us — you fought your way to a far-off tower only to find you don’t have enough stamina to climb it.

 That’s on you!
 Prepare for the unexpected and you won’t feel so helpless.
 Experiment with a cook pot (and read our cooking guide).
 Make cooling meals and potions so you can withstand the heat, grind out some rupees to buy the stealth gear in Kakariko so you can avoid tough enemies, and always — always — carry several stamina-boosting items with you.
 Stamella shrooms and restless crickets are some of the most common ingredients in the game.
 Or you can even use amiibo to spawn nearly every food type in the game.